List of Dutch inventions and innovations: Modern air fryer (2005)

 The modern air fryer, a kitchen appliance, was invented by Fred van der Weij, a Dutch engineer, in 2005.
 Van der Weij was inspired to create a device that could fry foods with minimal oil, aiming to produce healthier versions of traditionally deep-fried dishes.
 After extensive experimentation, he developed a prototype that resembled a wooden dog kennel and used rapid air circulation to cook food evenly while creating a crispy exterior.
 His invention gained commercial success when Philips launched the first consumer air fryer in 2010, quickly becoming popular worldwide for its ability to prepare lower-fat meals with ease.

 Transportation

 Herring Buss (15th century)

 A herring buss (Haringbuis) was a type of seagoing fishing vessel, used by Dutch and Flemish herring fishermen in the 15th through early 19th centuries.
 The Buis was first adapted for use as a fishing vessel in the Netherlands, after the invention of gibbing made it possible to preserve herring at sea.
 This made longer voyages feasible, and hence enabled Dutch fishermen to follow the herring shoals far from the coasts.
 The first herring buss was probably built in Hoorn around 1415.
 The last one was built in Vlaardingen in 1841.

-Yacht (1580s)

-An 18th-century Dutch yacht owned by the Rotterdam chapter of the Dutch East India Company.
-This yacht has the gaff rig and leeboards of the period.

-Originally defined as a light, fast sailing vessel used by the Dutch navy to pursue pirates and other transgressors around and into the shallow waters of the Low Countries.
-Later, yachts came to be perceived as luxury, or recreational vessels.